omenta/Passer-Rating/README.md

       Each of those variables is scaled to a value between 0 and 2.375, with 1.0 being statistically average (based on current league data.

+     * I haven't implemented any input validation in the code, so make sure you have a way to verify the validity of input values.